Engineering offers graduates starting salaries of 18 per cent higher than elsewhere. Are you being offered the correct pay?

 Industry Is Struggling to Change

 The findings of the survey highlight the industry’s lack of change.
-We are still experiencing some of the same struggles that plagued the last salary survey, in 2017.
+We are still experiencing some of the same struggles that plagued the 2017 engineer salary survey.
 The industry still needs to change its attitudes and ideas towards gender and cultural diversity, especially if the industry wants to thrive and compete outside of the European common market.
 Initiatives have been put in place to ‘hire right’, however, we still have a long way to go, especially when we read statistics that reveal only 8.1 per cent of respondents describe themselves as BAME (Black, Asian, Minority Ethnic) and 7.2% of respondents are female.

 What is notably concerning, is that Women are overlooked across the board, especially at every level of seniority.
 Women are still on average paid less than their male colleagues, on average £13K lower.
 These statistics confirm that things haven’t shown any marked improvement on last year.
 Women are still struggling to feel inclusive to the profession and unless we encourage better role models and inclusivity to the Sector, then this will not be changing any time soon.
 There must be a better way to champion female Engineers.